 Target group: School graduates

-One of the most important levers for increasing resource efficiency is the circular economy.
-This can help to get a grip on the growing global demand for resources and high CO₂ intensity.
-The sensitivity of the markets and political regulations for more environmental and climate protection as well as a rethinking of global supply chains are creating a high demand for expert knowledge among companies.
+The circular economy is considered one of the most important levers for getting a grip on the growing global demand for resources and on the CO₂ intensity.
+The sensitivity of the markets and political regulations for more environmental and climate protection as well as a rethinking of global supply chains are also generating a high demand for expert knowledge among companies.

-The course starts already in January 2021 and includes 480 hours in the online classroom, a three-month internship and a final phase with exams in Ferrara/ Italy.
-Participation is open to 25 school graduates (EQF level IV) from Switzerland, Italy, Finland, Germany and Estonia between the ages of 18 and 25.
+The course started in January 2021 and includes 480 hours in the online classroom, a three-month internship and a final phase with examination in Ferrara/ Italy.
+Participants are 25 school-leavers (at least IV EQF level: Matura/vocational apprenticeship) from Switzerland, Italy, Finland, Germany and Estonia between 18 and 25 years of age.
 The working language is English.

-Diverse experts teach on topics related to the analysis, evaluation and improvement of manufacturing processes, impact assessment methods, total quality management for environmental sustainability, ISO standards, entrepreneurship and digital competencies.
+Various experts teach on topics related to the analysis, evaluation and improvement of manufacturing processes, impact assessment methods, total quality management for environmental sustainability, ISO standards, entrepreneurship and digital competences.

-Graduates earn a "Higher Technician Certificate."
-The accreditation according to the Italian IFTS standard also allows a transfer to the Swiss VET system in the medium term.
+Graduates obtain a recognised diploma of "Higher Technician Certificate".
+The accreditation according to the Italian IFTS standard also allows transfer to the Swiss VET system in the medium term.